zhanglab-wbgcas/CIForm/README.md

 random
 ```
 ># Input file
-reference dataset
++reference dataset
-cell type label of reference dataset
++cell type label of reference dataset
-query dataset
++query dataset

 ># Output file
-After training the CIForm model, the model will be save at: "log/CIForm.tar".
++After training the CIForm model, the model will be save at: "log/CIForm.tar".
-The model prediction is saved in the log/y_predicts.npy format.
++The model prediction is saved in the log/y_predicts.npy format.

 [//]: # (```)